 But there is something else a number of fine drummers over the years have been known to do and do well and that is sing.
 Aside from legendary vocalists like Stevie Wonder, Marvin Gaye, Teddy Pendergrass or Jeffrey Osborne – who few may know were drummers early in their careers, but gained fame known more as exclusively singers – Rouse is more akin to renowned artist Phil Collins or super talented contemporary, Anderson Paak, drummers who often share their vocal prowess from behind the kit.

 Oh and there is another thing – Leader.
 Drummers are often that too!
 And somehow between the steady stints holding the beat down for A-list artists, Rouse is performing with his own stellar band and putting out projects like his recently released EP, Biscuit Street, a strong offering that adroitly flaunts his eclectic musical palette and ability.

-In the video feature below ISPYSOUL caught up with James “Biscuit” Rouse to find out about the new project and more:
+In our video feature ISPYSOUL caught up with James “Biscuit” Rouse to find out about the new project and more

 And for more about James “Biscuit” Rouse go to JamesBiscuitRouse.com